EBiCS/EBiCS_motor_FOC/README.md

 Edit the file config.h (in the folder Core/Inc) according to your wishes.
 The default settings should work out of the box, so only change if needed.
 Click on "Build" (The icon with the hammer)

-The file "SmartESC_v3.bin" is generated in the folder Debug.
+The file "SmartESC_v3.bin" is generated in the folder Debug and rename it to FIRM.bin.
 Copy this file to the folder tools/xiaotea
 Double click on the file prepareZip.exe in the xiaotea folder Copy the generated zip file to your mobile phone and flash it to the scooter by the app downG.